JayathriRanasinghe/CO528-Assignment1-E18283/README.md

 # CO528-Assignment1-E18283
-A REST Service application using Ballerina
+A REST Service application using Springboot